 - Low mood

 These are the symptoms that are most commonly seen.
 You may have just a handful of these, or you might recognize most of the list.
 Let’s start by taking a look at these symptoms in more detail.
-Then I’ll list a few of the less common symptoms that you might be experiencing.
+Then we’ll list 37 less common Candida symptoms that you might be experiencing.
 And finally, we’ll discuss how to treat those Candida symptoms!

 Do you feel like you’re tired all the time?
 A gut imbalance like Candida overgrowth could be to blame.
 A pathogen such as Candida albicans can affect your energy levels in several different ways.